Online UTI Treatment in Florida: Antibiotics When Appropriate

 How a Bidwell visit works

 1. Start the visit online.
 You answer a structured set of questions about your symptoms, history, allergies, and current medications.
-This typically takes 5 to 10 minutes.
+This typically takes about 3 minutes.

 2. Submit and wait for review.
-A Florida-licensed APRN reviews your case.
-Reviews complete during business hours.
+A licensed Florida clinician reviews your case 7 days a week, including weekends.

 4. Pick up your antibiotic.
 Most antibiotics for uncomplicated UTI are inexpensive generics.